One57: Architectural reception

+During the building's construction, The Real Deal critic James Gardner wrote that, because of One57's construction, the Central Park South skyline would change "more fundamentally and definitively than it has in well over a generation".
+Gardner compared the building's impact on the skyline to that of 30 Rockefeller Plaza in Rockefeller Center, which was the tallest building in its area from the 1930s to the 1950s.
+Alexander Garvin said of the building, "I hope it's never finished.
+When it is, we're done."
+Ralph Gardner Jr. of The Wall Street Journal (no relation to the Real Deal writer) said the building was so tall that, viewed from Central Park, it felt like the structure was in the park itself.

 When One57 was finished, it was heavily criticized.
 One57 was named "Worst Building of the Year" in 2014 by Curbed, which said, "Pretty much everyone (or at least most archicritics) agrees that its wavy blue facade is ugly."
 New York magazine's architecture critic Justin Davidson said that One57 was "so clumsily gaudy that a fellow architect surmised [that de Portzamparc] must be a socialist pranking the plutocrats", and he continued to regard One57 as "repulsive" in 2021.
-Another architecture critic, James Russell, characterized the facade as "endless acres of cheap-looking frameless glass in cartoonish stripes and blotches of silver and pewter".
+James Russell characterized the facade as "endless acres of cheap-looking frameless glass in cartoonish stripes and blotches".
 Michael Kimmelman, in The New York Times, described One57 as having a "pox of tinted panes", while Robbie Whelan said that the design "tries to draw too much attention to itself", even considering 57th Street's architectural diversity.
-Donald Trump, a rival of Barnett's, lambasted the building as one of the ugliest he had seen, while de Portzamparc was embarrassed about his design, refusing to participate in interview requests or press events.
-By contrast, Carter Horsley wrote that the facade was not necessarily "random" but rather "impart an added sense of motion".
+Paul Goldberger described One57 as having "garish glass" and considered the building as more suited to Las Vegas.
+Donald Trump, a rival of Barnett's, called the building one of the ugliest he had seen.
+By contrast, Carter Horsley wrote that the facade was not necessarily "random" but rather "impart an added sense of motion", and Goldberger said the lavish interiors provided highly-coveted views of Central Park and the skyline.